top of page

 -

 What are the warning signs in someone at risk of suicide?Please note, if anyone tells you they are having suicidal thoughts you should believe them and take them seriously.
-If you can, support them to access support through their local GP or A&E. If the person is not cooperating with you, and you feel their life is in imminent danger then call the emergency services on 999.
+If you can, help them to access support via their local GP or A&E. If the person feels unable to accept help, and you think their life is in imminent danger, then call the emergency services on 999.
 Some warning signs of suicide include: Feelings of despair, pessimism, hopelessness, desperation.
 Recent self-injury behaviours.
 Withdrawal from social circles.
 Sleep problems.
 Increased use of alcohol or other drugs or overeating.
 Winding up affairs or giving away prized possessions.
 Threatening suicide or expressing a desire to die.
 Talking about “when I am gone”.
 Talking about voices that tell them to do something dangerous.
 Having a plan and the means to carry it out.
 Apologising for past mistakes, seeming to say a ‘goodbye’, appearing fine or happy after a period of intense distress.
 Reference: CAMH

 bottom of page